Olivetti/managesieve/README.txt

 * Minimum required Python version is now Python 3.6.

 :sieveshell:
    - For ``get`` and ``put`` expand ``~`` and ``~user`` constructions in `filename` .
 For ``put``, if script-name is not given, the file's basename is used.
+   - Some minor clean-up.

 :managesieve:
    - Fix error when constructing debug error message.
+   - Actually raise debug-only exceptions instead of jsut returning them.
+   - Fix invalid string-escape in docstring.
+   - Some minor clean-up.

 Requirements and Installation